stablekernel/aqueduct/source/docs/http/resource_controller.md

 # ResourceController

-A `ResourceController` is a [controller](controller.md) that provide conveniences for organizing and streamlining request handling logic.
-A `ResourceController` must be subclassed.
-A subclass handles every operation on a HTTP resource collection and each resource in that collection.
-For example, a subclassed named `UserController` might handle the following operations:
+A `ResourceController` is a [controller](controller.md) that provide conveniences for implementing endpoint controllers.
+A `ResourceController` must be subclassed, and in that subclass, you write a method for each operation on that type of resource.
+For example, a `UserController` might handle the following operations:

 - creating a new user (`POST /users`)
 - getting all users (`GET /users`)